anand0xff/astroscholars2019_anand/README.md

 ## astroscholars2019_anand
 Material to support Anand's "Telescopes and Optic" lab.
-Assumes astroconda is the python environmenr being used.
+Assumes astroconda is the python environment being used.
+Code started 2019

 - Examine RGB channels of jpg images, write separate FITS files for each channel